linuxserver/docker-duplicati/README.md

 The webui is at `<your ip>:8200` , create backup jobs etc via the webui, for local backups select `/backups` as the destination.
 For more information see [Duplicati](https://www.duplicati.com/).

+## Read-Only Operation

+This image can be run with a read-only container filesystem.
+For details please [read the docs](https://docs.linuxserver.io/misc/read-only/).

 ## Usage

 To help you get started creating a container from this image you can either use docker-compose or the docker cli.